yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

   - **Translate**: Convert messages between different mail systems.
   - **Filter**: Filter messages for spam, viruses, etc.
   - **Route**: Route messages to the correct mail server.
 This includes handling mailing lists.
-- If a mail gateway is setup, the mail server do not need to perform these functions.
+- If a mail gateway is set up, the mail server does not need to perform these functions.
 Instead, the mail server forwards messages to the mail gateway.
 </details>

 ### Message Store